Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "As a matter of fact is an expression that precedes many an expression that isn't."
+> "A man sooner or later discovers that he is the master-gardener of his soul, the director of his life."
-> — **Laurence J. Peter**
+> — **James Allen**

 ---